 Special Services refers to any service provided to the student outside the realm of the regular classroom.
-The services are designed to either enhance or remediate a student’s academic progress and to work in tandem with the benchmarking process as a response to intervention.
-While intervention programs are proven to be highly successful, they cannot be guaranteed.
+These services are designed to either enhance or remediate a student’s academic progress and to work together with the benchmarking process as a response to intervention.

 Intervention is provided for all students as part of the regular educational curriculum by the classroom teacher.
 Students with reading and math skills determined to be below the benchmark are identified and progress-monitored.
 Instructional strategies are research-based.

 Intervention is provided in a small group setting using research-based reading and math strategies for those students whose skills are identified to be below the benchmark and not making adequate progress with Tier I intervention in the regular classroom.
 Services include:

 Tier III (time depends on type of service)